Courageous living: if you’re like most people, you probably don’t think about that too often.

-And maybe that’s as good an example as any of courageous living and heartfelt participation in the world.
+Maybe that’s as good an example as any of courageous living and heartfelt participation.

-Even though our hearts may break in the midst of courageous living, we possess a powerful capacity to heal and make it through to the other side, where possibilities may arrive that we couldn’t see before.
+And even though our hearts may break in the midst of courageous living, we possess a powerful capacity to heal and make it through to the other side, where possibilities often arrive that we couldn’t see before.

-In fact, right now, right beside the heartbreak, people in Sonoma County are having these conversations.
+In fact, right now, right beside the heartbreak, people are being courageous.

-Some may decide to leave, others might want to make sure they have a safe place to go to if it happens again, still others may choose to downsize their lives and possessions in order to feel more resilient in the face of another natural disaster.
+Some may decide to leave, others might want to make sure they have a safe place to go if it happens again.
+Still others may choose to downsize their lives and possessions in order to feel more resilient in the face of another natural disaster.